Watchlists & Sanctions: Business Search

 }2.
 Business-Level watchlist_hits (Profile-Level)

-watchlist_hits (Profile-Level)The watchlist_hits array nested inside the business object contains matches for data found in Baselayer's business profile:
+watchlist_hits (Profile-Level)The watchlist_hits array nested inside the business object contains matches for data found in Baselayer's business profile: the business's legal name, alternative names from Secretary of State records, and officers identified from SoS records and other sources.

 {